cmbuckley/cmbuckley.github.io/_posts/2008-07-24-radovan-karadzics-disguise.md

   <br style='clear: both' />
 </div>

-Er, I can’t remember which is which now.
+Er, I can't remember which is which now.